Transfer Credits and Articulation Agreements at Albertus Magnus College

 Articulation and Dual Admission Programs at Albertus Magnus College

-Albertus Magnus College currently has articulation agreements with Capital Community College, Gateway Community College and Manchester Community College with the goal of creating more at other Connecticut Community Colleges within the next few years.
+Albertus Magnus College currently has articulation agreements with Capital Community College, Gateway Community College, Housatonic Community College and Manchester Community College with the goal of creating more at other Connecticut Community Colleges within the next few years.
 These agreements apply to students seeking to advance from any Associate of Arts (A.A.) or Associate of Science (A.S.) degree program to any Albertus Magnus College Bachelor of Arts (B.A.) or Bachelor of Science (B.S.) degree program.